 Dinner options on a plant based diet are endless.
 Substitute your favorite meat for a plant based alternative or ditch the meat and potatoes/chicken and broccoli lifestyle and dive into a bowl of protein packed goodness.
 Think lentil soups, plant based protein packed bolognese sauce, burrito bowls, stir fries and more.
 For your next taco night, try switching it up with our Tacos de Chocho recipe.
 You can even use chickpea pasta or protein packed rice alternatives to really up the protein content.
 These dinners can easily pack in another 40 grams of protein.

 Between breakfast and lunch, we love to snack on an apple with some tablespoons of nut butter.
 This snack provides upwards of 14 grams of protein per serving.
-We also love to drink chocho shakes between meals and after workouts, which provide a whopping 20 grams of protein per serving.
+We also love to drink a Mikuna Chocho Superfood Protein shakes between meals and after workouts, which provide a whopping 20 grams of protein per serving.
 These snacks add upwards of another 40 grams of protein to our day.

 Everyone needs a little evening treat!
 We love to go for something nutrient dense yet delicious, because you shouldn't have to compromise health for taste.
-We love baking with chocho, you can make protein packed brownies with our Cacao Chocho Superfood Protein, cookies with our Vanilla Chocho Supefood Protein, and anything in between.
-We also love to make banana ice cream for dessert, adding in a scoop of our Chocho Protein depending on our cravings.
+We love baking with Mikuna Chocho Superfood Protein, you can make protein packed brownies with our Mikuna Chocho Superfood Protein Cacao, cookies with our Mikuna Chocho Superfood Protein Vanilla, and anything in between.
+We also love to make banana ice cream for dessert, adding in a scoop of our Mikuna Chocho Superfood Protein Original, Cacao, or Vanilla depending on our cravings.
 These deserts can easily add in another 10-20 grams of protein to our day.
 After a full day of eating a plant based protein packed diet with these meal ideas, you will have eaten around 180 grams of protein.